 I have to admit, I already had my mind made up, and was just waiting for the money and mpg numbers to confirm the fact that I would buy a plug-in hybrid Pacifica.

 The second-row seats are not stow-n-go because Chrysler had to find somewhere to put the 16-kWh battery pack.
-The third row is still an easy to fold stow-n-go seat.
-The 2017 Chrysler Pacifica Hybrid’s advanced powertrain is given an estimated 30 miles of all-electric range, 530 miles of total range and 80 miles per gallon equivalent (MPGe) in city driving.
+The third row is still easy to fold the stow-n-go seat.
+The 2017 Chrysler Pacifica Hybrid’s advanced powertrain is given an estimated 30 miles of all-electric range, 530 miles of total range, and 80 miles per gallon equivalent (MPGe) in city driving.

 I could tell you all about the dual-motor eFlite electrically variable transmission (EVT) that is mated with a specially modified version of the upgraded 3.6-liter Pentastar V-6 gasoline engine that can produce 287 hp (214 kW) @ 6,400 rpm with 262 lb.-ft.
 (355 N•m) @ 4,000 rpm (there were no numbers given for the torque that combined the gas and electric), but the big news is the low-end torque the battery pack produces that gets you up those hills with power left over.
 That is the difference in drivability between the gasoline version, and the plug-in hybrid minivan, the low-end torque is fabulous!

 I drove the Platinum edition ($44,995), but there is also a Premium version ($41,995).
 With the $7,500 federal tax credit the Pacifica hybrid can start as low as $34,995.
 Depending on how much you make, whether your income is less than 300 percent of the Federal Poverty Limit, you can receive from $1,500 and more.
 I look at the difference in price, and the fact that I got 38.7 mpg versus 18 mpg on the gas version and it becomes a no-brainer to me.